How to play 4:3 Stretched Resolution in Valorant.

 Targets move very slow on 16:9 compared to 4:3 which is great for people with bad tracking aim.

-If you want to learn how to improve your aim in valorant read my article on that here.
+If you want to learn how to improve your aim in valorant you should check out my top gaming peripherals.

 Supported Resolutions for VALORANT